CamilaJaviera91/apache-beam-pipeline-first-approach/README.md

 print(sklearn.__version__)
 ```

-3. Call a dataset to work with it.
+3️⃣ Call a dataset to work with it: <br>

 ```
 from sklearn.datasets import load_linnerud
 ```

-4. Transform it into a DataFrame.
+4️⃣ Transform it into a DataFrame: <br>

 ```
 from sklearn.datasets import load_linnerud